 The acquisition was accounted for under the acquisition method of accounting in accordance with ASC 805 ("ASC Topic 805"), "Business Combinations."
 Accordingly, goodwill was measured as the excess of the acquisition-date fair value of the consideration transferred over the amount of acquisition-date identifiable assets acquired net of assumed liabilities.
-We recorded \$20.0 million of goodwill in the consolidated statement of financial condition, which has been allocated to our company's Institutional Group segment.
-Identifiable intangible assets purchased by our company consisted of customer relationships, non-compete agreements, and tradename with an acquisition-date fair value of \$10.7 million.
+We recorded \$124.6 million of goodwill in the consolidated statement of financial condition, which has been allocated to our company's Institutional Group segment.
+Identifiable intangible assets purchased by our company consisted of customer relationships and trade name with an acquisition-date fair value of \$25.4 million.